 Jason thought it was fantastic.
 The sales girl started telling us more about the huge candy cane antlers and I wondered if people would be tempted to lick it, if I were to buy it and put it in my living room, and then Jason started flirting with the sales girl, which I didn’t appreciate.
 At all.

 And then I was mad at myself for being jealous.
 I mean, I just met the guy.
 It’s not like he was my boyfriend.
 But he hadn’t had time to get to know me all the way yet, and surely I was cuter and more appealing than the sales girl, in a mature way, right?
 What if he was really a cad who used his fame to seduce fan girls?
 Ick.
 I’d dump him in a heartbeat.

 Luckily, she was young and immature and didn’t know who he was, and didn’t get any of his jokes, so he started talking to me again.
 Because I get Jason.
 I really do.
 And right then and there, Jason Alexander realized how lucky he was to have me as a friend.

 And then I woke up and thought wow, who needs Percocet?
 And how much Motrin is too much?

 And then I tweeted this, in real life:

 And then, OMG, he tweeted this, in real life:

-And then I knew that somehow the universe was paying attention to me and all my dreams are worthwhile and even pretend friends can really make your day with a wink and a smile and a tweet, which is exactly why social media works for pretending you’re friends with famous people on Twitter.
+And then I knew that somehow the universe was paying attention to me and all my dreams are worthwhile and even essay writing service if you need help pretend friends can really make your day with a wink and a smile and a tweet, which is exactly why social media works for pretending you’re friends with famous people on Twitter.